DmitryBondarenko1/solid-spoon/ConsoleColor.md

 You can customize the view of the IntelliJ IDEA consoles in the **Console Colors** section.
 There you can individually configure highlighting rules for input, error, and output messages of your console.

-`Note: Settings in this section are applied to the standard and Database consoles.
-To learn more about consoles types in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications ](RunningApplications.md)`
+Note: settings in this section are applied to the standard and Database consoles.
+To learn more about consoles types in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)

 The available console color options are listed in **Table 1**: